‘Dead Rising 4’ Game Review: A Zombie Of Its Former Self

-Dead Rising 4 is passable in terms of graphics, awkward animations and models aside, and the Christmas decorations add a pleasant veneer to the otherwise generic setting.
+Dead Rising 4 is passable at its best in terms of graphics, awkward animations and models aside, and the Christmas decorations add a pleasant veneer to the otherwise generic setting.
 The holiday backdrop assists the soundtrack, too, with several festive, jazzy songs to spice up Willamette, even if you won’t always hear them over the zombies.
 Honestly, Dead Rising 4’s OST is probably my favorite aspect of the game.
 An appreciated aural callback is made in the mall, where you can intermittently hear the original Dead Rising’s mall themes.

 Dead Rising was defined by many things, including its timer, dynamic interactivity and difficulty.
 Dead Rising 4 abandoned all of that and substituted it with nothing, rendering it a repetitive, shallow shadow of its ten-year-old forbearer.
 Nevertheless, you can have some nominal fun with 4 if you want to play around in a zombie-filled sandbox.

 However, the pleasure in doing so won’t hold up for extended sessions.
 Dead Rising 4 isn’t merely a regression for its series, it’s an inadequate experience all-around.
 There’s no urgency to drive you, the map and skirmishes aren’t satisfying and the campaign is mind-numbing.